exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-29.png)

-The default setting calculates the '% of Total' as a percentage of the all the values in Pivot table.
+The default setting calculates the '% of Total' as a percentage of all the values in Pivot table.
 But you might want to see the percentage of each US state or each Day of Week.
-For example, you can change the 'Direction' setting to 'Row' to see which day of the week have more flights than the other days for each state.
+For example, you can change the 'Direction' setting to 'Row' to make it easier to see which day of the week have more flights than the other days for each state.

 ![](images/quick-start-30.png)

 We can see that most of the states have more flights between Monday and Wednesday.
 And Saturday is the lowest for most of the states.

 You can click on 'Sat' to sort the data based on the values in this column.
-This would give you an idea of which states have higher percentage of the flights on Saturday.
+It turned out VI (US Virgin Islands) has more flights on Saturday than any other days of week, unlike any other US States.
+This is probably because more people go there for vacation than for business.

 ![](images/quick-start-31.png)